helm/helm-2to3/README.md

       --tiller-out-cluster       when  Tiller is not running in the cluster e.g. Tillerless
 ```

-It will clean:
+A full clean will remove the:

 - Configuration (Helm home directory)
 - v2 release data
 - Tiller deployment

+**Note:** Before performing a full or release data clean, remove any Helm v2 releases which have not been migrated to Helm v3 and are unwanted.
+They can be removed using the Helm v2 `delete` command.
+If they are not removed before clean up of the v2 release data then the Kubernetes resources deployed by the Helm release will remain in your cluster.
+In other words, the resources will be 'orphaned' without any Helm release associated.

-Clean up can be done individually also, by setting one or all of the following flags: `--config-cleanup`, `--release-cleanup` and `--tiller-cleanup`.
+Cleanup of individual parts can be performed using the following flags:

+- `--config-cleanup` for configuration
+- `--release-cleanup` for v2 release data
+- `--tiller-cleanup` for Tiller deployment
-Cleanup of a release and its versions is done by setting `--name` flag.
+- `--name` for a release and its versions.
 This is a singular operation and is not to be used with the other cleanup operations.

-If none of these flag are set, then all cleanup is performed.
+If none of these flags are set, then full cleanup is performed.

-For cleanup it uses the default Helm v2 home folder.
+The cleanup uses the default Helm v2 home folder.
 To override this folder you need to set the environment variable `HELM_V2_HOME`:

 ```console